Konrad Bartelski: Later career

 Towards the end of his career, Bartelski began to make appearances in the commentary box for Ski Sunday on BBC television, the programme which gained him his fame in his home country.

-He also worked for Sky Television on the Ford Ski Report and Great Escapes and for BBC Radio Five Live and several broadsheet UK newspapers including The Guardian, Daily Mail, Sunday Telegraph, Sunday Times and The Times.
+He also worked for Sky Television on the Ford Ski Report and Great Escapes and for BBC Radio 5 Live and several broadsheet UK newspapers including The Guardian, Daily Mail, Sunday Telegraph, Sunday Times and The Times.

 For 10 years he was a director of Badger Sports, a Winter Sports distributor with a £1.90 million turnover.

 In the late 1990s, he switched to behind the television cameras, as an assistant producer for Trans World International (TWI) and moved to Octagon CSI in 2001.
 By 2003 he moved to ESPN Classic Sport, broadcasting in Italy and France and later the United Kingdom.

 Personal life

 He is the son of a Polish father and English mother.
 His father, Jan, escaped the Invasion of Poland and the Katyn massacre and eventually arrived in England and enlisted in the RAF.
 After the war he worked as a pilot for KLM.

 Konrad was educated in the Netherlands and speaks fluent German and Dutch.
-He is married to Shauna with a grown up daughter, Sophie.
+He is married to Shauna and has one daughter.
 He is also a charity worker: since 1997 he has been involved with Back Up, a charity helping people paralysed through spinal cord injury, serving terms as President and Chairman.
 He is Chairman of Selectors for the British Ski and Snowboard Federation, and a fund-raiser for Christies’ British Ski Team Appeal Auction.